Michael D Siciliano

 400 S. Peoria Street, Suite 2100

-Michael Siciliano is an Associate Professor of Public Administration.
+Michael Siciliano is an Associate Professor of Public Policy, Management, and Analytics.
 His research interests are interdisciplinary and center on the policymaking and administrative implications of human and inter-organizational networks.
 His work investigates the factors influencing network formation as well as the effect of social structure on individual and collective behavior, decision-making, and performance.
 Substantive fields of interest include education policy, disaster management, and science policy.
 His research been published in Public Administration Review, American Education Research Journal, Journal of Public Administration Research and Theory, and Social Networks.

 Michael has worked with nearly 100 schools across the United States on issues of collaboration, knowledge exchange, and reform.
 He is currently co-PI on a multi-year NSF project examining how national and international policies on biological material are influencing the data and material sharing networks of university scientists.
 The project findings will help the science community as it seeks to manage material and data exchange in ways that facilitate collaboration, maintain high quality science, and effectively respond to policy demands.
 Michael is also the co-PI on another NSF grant developing data management tools for mapping, querying, visualization, and secure sharing of underground civil infrastructure data.